 These are classes to hold the objects created by single.snp.tests and provide methods for extracting key elements.
-The class "SingleSnpTestsScore" extends class "SingleSnpTests" to include the score and score variance statistics in order to provide methods for pooling results from several studies or parts of a study
+The class "SingleSnpTestsScore" extends class "SingleSnpTests" to include the score and score variance statistics in order to provide methods for pooling results from several studies or parts of a study snp.names: The names of the SNPs tested, as they appear as column names in the original SnpMatrix chisq: A two-column matrix holding the 1 and 2 df association tests

-'''

 Objects can be created by calls of the form new("SingleSnpTests", ...) and new("SingleSnpTestsScore", ...) but, more usually, will be created by calls to single.snp.tests

-'''